wpatterson134/real-time-data-architecture-kafka-flink-dw-k8s/README.md

 7. **Node Consumer**: Ingests data from Kafka,  performing ETL (Extract, Transform, Load) tasks and pushing the processed data to a **Data Warehouse**.
 8. **Data Warehouse (DW)**: Stores processed data, making it accessible for analysis and reporting.
 9. **Monitoring and Logging**: Services such as Prometheus and Grafana are used to track system health, performance metrics, and logs.
+10. **Data Dictionary**: Present on the data-dictionary directory which you can execute it locally.
+11. **Scripts**: The project contains scripts to populate the oracle DW, and scripts to backup and load the oracle database.

 ## Local Environment:
 - **Minikube** is used to run this Kubernetes setup locally for demonstration purposes.
 Minikube allows all services to run within a single-node cluster, emulating a real-world microservices architecture.
 The environment is configured with several deployments, including Kafka, Flink, Oracle DB, Redis, Prometheus, and Redis, to mimic a distributed system.